-Found a mistake on your credit file?
+Found a mistake on your credit report?
 Here’s what to do.

 A lot of information is recorded on your credit file including loan applications, late loan repayments, defaults and details about your identity.
-Sometimes, something might be listed on your credit file either by accident, by error or because someone has stolen your identity.
+It's important to check all of this information to make sure it is accurate

 Why is there a mistake on my credit file?

-You may have a mistake on your credit file because the information is:
+You may have a mistake on your credit report because the information is: